Paolo Maldini

 Maldini made his debut for Italy in 1988 and played for 14 years before retiring in 2002 with 7 goals and 126 caps.
 He held the record for appearances with Italy, until he was surpassed by Fabio Cannavaro and Gianluigi Buffon.
-Maldini captained Italy for eight years and held the record for appearances as Italy's captain (75), until he was again surpassed by Cannavaro and Buffon.
+Maldini captained Italy for eight years and held the record for appearances as Italy's captain with 75, until he was again surpassed by Cannavaro and Buffon.
 With Italy, Maldini took part in four FIFA World Cups and three UEFA European Championships.
 Although he did not win a tournament, he reached the final of the 1994 World Cup and Euro 2000 and the semi-final of the 1990 World Cup and Euro 1988.
 He was elected into the all-star teams for all of these tournaments.

 Maldini came second to George Weah for FIFA World Player of the Year in 1995.
 He also came third in the Ballon d'Or rankings in 1994 and 2003.
 In 2002, he was named in the FIFA World Cup Dream Team.
 In 2004, Pelé named him in the FIFA 100 list of the world's greatest living players.
 He was ranked 21st in World Soccer magazine's list of the 100 greatest players of the 20th century.
 He was also named in the Ballon d'Or Dream Team in 2020.
 Maldini held the record for most appearances in UEFA Club competitions, with 174, until he was surpassed by Iker Casillas in 2017.
-He holds the record for appearances with Milan (902) and is one of the few players to have made over 1,000 career appearances.
+He holds the record for appearances with Milan (902) and is one of the few players to have made over 1,000 career appearances (the first Italian to achieve the feat, since the time matches are recorded).
 In December 2012, he was inducted into the Italian Football Hall of Fame.